dmoyadev/lnx/packages/components/src/button/index.md

         description: 'Displayed content when the button is loading',
         value: '',
     },
-    prepend: {
+    prefix: {
-        description: 'Icon that should be prepended before to the content',
+        description: 'Icon that should be prefixed before to the content',
         value: '',
     },
-    append: {
+    suffix: {
-        description: 'Icon that should be appended after to the content',
+        description: 'Icon that should be suffixed after to the content',
         value: '',
     },
 });